LI7XI/AudioAnalyzerDocs/docs/skin-setup.md

 Handler-MainMapper=Type ValueTransformer | Source MainFilter | Transform db map[from -50 : -0] clamp
 ```

-_Todo: Does the handlers arrangement matter? (in performance and output quality)._

 Now the Parent measure is ready.:tada:

 Lets create the Child measures.<br/>